-- We will ensure that all staff and children are made aware of online safety risks and procedures and the separate online safety policy. - We are aware of risks to children online and will ensure children are safeguarded in school from potentially harmful and inappropriate online material through appropriate filtering and monitoring systems. - This includes use of computers, iPads and mobile phones. - This includes dangers and risks involved with online chatting, social media, sharing youth produced sexual imagery (sexting), grooming and gaming. - Each school has a designated online safety coordinator, named in each individual school's annexe to this document (Schedule 1).
+We will ensure that all staff and children are made aware of online safety risks and procedures and the separate online safety policy.

-6.5 Searching, Screening and Confiscation (DfE 2014 - Guidance link in appendix A)
+- We are aware of risks to children online and will ensure children are safeguarded in school from potentially harmful and inappropriate online material through appropriate filtering and monitoring systems. - This includes use of computers, iPads and mobile phones. - This includes dangers and risks involved with online chatting, social media, sharing youth produced sexual imagery (sexting), grooming and gaming. - Each school has a designated online safety coordinator, named on the front page of this policy.

-- Staff are encouraged not to view images on children's computers, iPads and phones. - Images are not copied or printed. - It may be necessary to look at an image or check a device to ascertain whether there is a safeguarding issue and facts regarding an allegation or when an image is directly presented to a member of staff.
-Where an image is required to be viewed staff will record when they looked, where and why.
+6.5 Searching, Screening and Confiscation (refer to DfE 2018 - Guidance link in appendix A)

-- Any sexual pictures of children under 13 will always be referred to the police and children's services.
-Children under 13 cannot legally consent to anything. - Images cannot be deleted under the Data Protection Act 1998 by a member of staff.
+- With consent, staff can search for any item within a child's clothing or equipment. - Without consent, the headteacher (or a member of staff authorised by the headteacher) can carry out a search for knives, weapons, alcohol, illegal drugs, stolen items, tobacco, fireworks or pornographic images, and any item that the member of staff reasonably suspects has been or is likely to be used to commit an offence, injury or damage to property.
+The member of staff carrying out the search should be the same sex as the pupil, and there must be a witness (also a staff member). - A member of staff (authorised by the headteacher) can carry out a search of a pupil of the opposite sex and/or without a witness present, if he/she reasonably believes there is a risk that serious harm will be caused to someone if the search is not conducted immediately. - For items that are not covered under the above points, if the child does not give consent for a search, this will be dealt with as a refusal to follow an instruction in line with the behaviour policy and parents/carers may again be asked to search a child for an item. - Staff are encouraged not to view images on children's computers, iPads and phones. - Images will not be copied or printed. - It may be necessary to look at an image or check a device to ascertain whether there is a safeguarding issue and facts regarding an allegation or when an image is directly presented to a member of staff.
+Where an image is required to be viewed staff will record when they looked, where and why. - Any sexual pictures of children under 13 will always be referred to the police and children's services.
+Children under 13 cannot legally consent to anything. - Images cannot be deleted under the relevant data protection legislation by a member of staff.
 However, staff can ask the young person to delete images from any social media and sign and date that this has been done.
 If a child won't delete an image on request, this will result in an increased risk assessment of that child's safeguarding needs - Without the child's consent, or where a child refuses to delete an image, the child's parent/carer may be called and requested to delete the images or take the device. - If images are required for evidence the device may be confiscated (switched off and put in a sealed envelope) to be passed to the police.
-This can occur without the child's or parent/carer's consent if the content is considered harmful) - Staff can also confiscate or remove any object/item considered harmful or detrimental to the school or children and adults in the school. - With consent, staff can search for any item within a child's clothing or equipment. - Without consent, this will be dealt with as a refusal to follow an instruction in line with the behaviour policy and parents/carers may again be asked to search a child for an item.
+This can occur without the child's or parent/carer's consent if the content is considered harmful) - Staff can also confiscate or remove any object/item considered harmful or detrimental to the school or children and adults in the school.